July 2, 2025

 In Chicago, IL, If a landlord lists a one-bedroom unit at $1800, the tenant might come back and offer $1700, which is an accepted practice.
 Another person might try and get a discounted monthly rent for a longer-term lease.
 Your real estate agent can mediate your requirements if you are uncomfortable with these business dealings.

-Let your agent do the down-and-dirty negotiations while you sit back and wait to see if your offer is accepted.
+Let your agent handle the down-and-dirty negotiations while you wait to see if your offer is accepted.

 Just as good credit is essential when you buy a home (you can still buy with bad credit, right?), it’s equally important as you attempt to obtain an apartment lease.